-If a student has been on Academic Probation for 2 quarters in PGY1, remediation may be recommended by the Pathologists' Assistant Academic and Professional Standards Review Committee and/or the Office of the Dean of the School of Medicine.
+If a student has been on Academic Probation for 2 quarters in PGY1, remediation may be recommended by the Pathologists' Assistant Academic and Professional Standards Review Committee and/or the Office of the Associate Dean of Student Affairs for the School of Medicine.
 In this case:

 - 1) The student will repeat PGY1 of the program, starting with the next cohort.
 The student must attend all events and classes as assigned, take all exams, submit all assignments. - 2) Conditions of the remediation must be met, and a GPA of 3.0 or greater must be maintained.
-If the GPA is not attained and conditions (which may include

-- counseling, meeting with a learning specialist, etc) are not met, the student will be dismissed. - 3) TUITION AND FEES FOR THE REPEATED YEAR: The remediating student will pay 100% tuition and fees for the repeated year.
+If the 3.0 GPA is not attained within the first quarter of return and conditions (which may include counseling, meeting with a learning specialist, etc) are not met, the student will be dismissed. - 3) TUITION AND FEES FOR THE REPEATED YEAR: The remediating student will pay 100% tuition and fees for the repeated year.
 No discounts will be given for the repeated year.
 Students are not eligible for federal aid for repeated classes. - 4) A student will not be allowed remediation if they have been placed on Professional Probation during PGY-1.